irudnyts/irudnyts.github.io/_posts/2017-09-13-Dortmund-real-estate-market-analysis-linear-regression-models.md

 ## Transformation of response variable

 The multiple linear regression model assumes the normality of the error terms, therefore, assuming normality of the dependent variable.
-Obviously prices are not normal, since they are only positive values and the distribution is skewd.
+Obviously prices are not normal, since they are only positive values and the distribution is skewed.
 In this case, typically `log` transformation is applied to the dependent variable.

 ```r
 property$norm <- dnorm(property$price,